lijiaocn/lijiaocn.github.io/_posts/1010-01-02-manual-SDN-Calico.md

 	      - 6379
 	  egress:
 	  - action: allow

-A Policy resource (policy) represents an ordered set of rules which are applied to a collection of endpoints which match a label selector.

 ### profile

+A Profile resource (profile) represents a set of rules which are applied to the individual endpoints to which this profile has been assigned.

 	apiVersion: v1
 	kind: profile